ClearingHouse/ClearingHouse/README.md

 QE on 2014-01-01: decrease!’ and a value of 1.
 The schema for more complicated bets may be published off‐chain.

-The publishing of a single broadcast with a null string for a textual message locks that feed, and prevents it both from being the source of any further broadcasts and from being the subject of any new bets.
+The publishing of a single broadcast with a textual message equal to ‘LOCK’ (case‐insensitive) locks the feed, and prevents it both from being the source of any further broadcasts and from being the subject of any new bets.
 (If a feed is locked while there are open bets or unsettled bet matches that refer to it, then those bets and bet matches will expire harmlessly.)

+Broadcasts with a value of -1 are ignored for the purpose of bet settlement.

 A feed is identified by the address which publishes it.